LotteryCodec: Searching the Implicit Representation in a Random Network for Low-Complexity Image Compression: Experimental results

 \subsection{RD performance of the LotteryCodec}

 We then compare the RD performance of LotteryCodec with the existing methods.
 As shown in Fig.~\ref{psnr_rate_kodak}, LotteryCodec outperforms VTM and significantly surpasses other overfitted codecs on the Kodak dataset, achieving BD-rate reductions of $-6.4\%$ over C3 and $-3.73\%$ over its adaptive variant, C3-adapt (relative to VTM-19.1).
 One of the substantial performance gains occurs in the low-bpp regime, where network parameters dominate the compression rate in an overfitted codec.
-By contrast, LotteryCodec achieves a lower rate by compressing a binary mask instead of real-valued parameters, resulting in a superior RD performance.
+By contrast, LotteryCodec achieves a lower rate by compressing a binary mask instead of real-valued parameters, resulting in a superior RD performance (more details are provided in Appendix \ref{ap_bd_complexity}).
 Additional MS-SSIM evaluations are provided in the appendix (see Fig.~\ref{fig:MS_SSIM}), where LotteryCodec closely approaches ELIC and has a $+10.72\%$ BD-rate gap (versus VTM-19.1) compared to MLIC+.

 Fig. \ref{psnr_rate_clic} shows the results on the CLIC2020 dataset, where LotteryCodec demonstrates an even greater advantage.
-In particular, the performance gain over VTM-19.1 reaches $-8.91\%$.
-Consistent improvements are also observed compared to C3 ($-6.21\%$ BD-rate), C3-adpt ($-3.21\%$ BD-rate) and COOL-CHIC v2 ($-25.55\%$ BD-rate), respectively.
+In particular, the performance gain over VTM-19.1 reaches up to $-9.79\%$ (see Appendix \ref{ap_bd_complexity} for details).
+Consistent improvements are also observed from Fig. \ref{psnr_rate_clic} over C3 ($-5.69\%$ BD-rate), C3-adpt ($-2.90\%$ BD-rate) and COOL-CHIC v2 ($-25.57\%$ BD-rate), respectively.
 From experiments on both the Kodak and CLIC2020 datasets, the LotteryCodec scheme demonstrates state-of-the-art RD performance among current overfitted codecs. \textit{To the best of our knowledge, LotteryCodec is the first neural codec to surpass VTM in RD performance while maintaining low decoding complexity, establishing it as the state-of-the-art for single-image compression.} Like other overfitted codecs, LotteryCodec still falls short of state-of-the-art AE-based neural codecs such as MLIC+ in RD performance.
-But it achieves a BD-rate over VTM that is comparable to MLIC, with only a $+3.21\%$ gap.
+But it achieves a BD-rate over VTM that is comparable to MLIC, with only a $+2.33\%$ gap.
 As shown in Fig. \ref{fig:complexity_clic}, LotteryCodec demonstrates a significant advantage over MLIC+ in terms of decoding complexity, requiring two orders of magnitude fewer decoding operations.
 Further discussion on complexity is provided later.